 Here are the 8 Steps of Banana Farming

-1. Land Preparation for Banana Farming
+3. Land Preparation for Banana Farming

-Prior to planting bananas, grow the green manuring crop like Daincha, cowpea plow insists in the field.
+Before planting bananas, grow the green manuring crop like Daincha, cowpea plow insists in the field.
 You must plow the selected field 4-6 times.
 And allow weathering for two weeks.
-You can use Rotovator or harrow to break the clod and bring the soil to a fine tilt.
+You can use a Rotovator or harrow to break the clod and bring the soil to a fine tilt.
 During soil preparation, you can add a basal dose of FYM (about 50 tonnes/ha. before the last harrowing) thoroughly mixed into the soil.

 Some of the common pests and diseases are